Mental state: Definition

 Various competing theories have been proposed about what the essential features of all mental states are, sometimes referred to as the search for the "mark of the mental".
 These theories can roughly be divided into epistemic approaches, consciousness-based approaches, intentionality-based approaches and functionalism.
 These approaches disagree not just on how mentality is to be defined but also on which states count as mental.
 Mental states encompass a diverse group of aspects of an entity, like this entity's beliefs, desires, intentions, or pain experiences.
 The different approaches often result in a satisfactory characterization of only some of them.
 This has prompted some philosophers to doubt that there is a unifying mark of the mental and instead see the term "mental" as referring to a cluster of loosely related ideas.
 Mental states are usually contrasted with physical or material aspects.
 This contrast is commonly based on the idea that certain features of mental phenomena are not present in the material universe as described by the natural sciences and may even be incompatible with it.

-Central to epistemic approaches is the idea that the subject has privileged epistemic access to her mental states.
-In this view, a state of a subject constitutes a mental state if and only if the subject has privileged access to it.
-It has been argued that this access is non-inferential, infallible and private.
-Non-inferential access is insufficient as a mark of the mind if one accepts that we have non-inferential knowledge of non-mental things, for example, in regular perception or in bodily experience.
-It is sometimes held that knowledge of one's own mental states is infallible, i.e. that the subject cannot be wrong about having them.
-But while this may be true for some conscious mental states, there are various counterexamples, like unconscious mental states or conscious emotions that we don't know how to categorize.
-The most influential characterization of privileged access has been that it is private, i.e. that mental states are known primarily just by the subject and only through their symptoms like speech acts or other expressions by other people.
-An influential but not universally accepted argument against this tradition is the private language argument due to Ludwig Wittgenstein.
-He argues that mental states cannot be private because if they were, we would not be able to refer to them using public language.